 Ayodhya Ram Mandir Temple Bhumi Pujan: Time, Date, Muhurat

-New Delhi, Aug 03: Ayodhya is all set for the historic groundbreaking of ceremony of Ram Mandir scheduled to take place on August 5, when PM Modi will lay the foundation stone.
+New Delhi, Aug 03: Ayodhya is all set for the historic groundbreaking of the ceremony of Ram Mandir scheduled to take place on August 5, when PM Modi will lay the foundation stone.

 A silver brick marking the Bhoomi Puja of the Ram Temple at Ayodhya has to be placed between 8 am and 12 noon on August.
-The date set by NR Vijayendra Sharma of Belagavi, Karnataka is also apt for Vaastu Muhurta and ideal for Bhoomi Puja.
+The date set by N R Vijayendra Sharma of Belagavi, Karnataka is also apt for Vaastu Muhurta and ideal for Bhumi Puja.

-The Trust has fixed August 5 for bhumi poojan of the ram temple in Ayodhya.
+The Trust has fixed August 5 for bhumi pujan of the Ram temple in Ayodhya.
 Prime Minister Narendra Modi will lay the foundation stone of the temple at 12.15 pm at Ram Janmabhoomi.

 Ayodhya Ram Mandir Temple: Design, construction cost, height, area, completion time